Multi-scale Laplacian community detection in heterogeneous networks

-where $\Delta_n(\tau)$ is the value of the threshold $\Delta$ corresponding to the $n^{th}$ dendrogram branching, starting from the network as a single cluster (note that with this choice of the index $n$, $\Delta_n(\tau)$ is a decreasing function of $n$) and $\mathcal{N}=[\log\Delta_{1}(\tau)-\log\Delta_{n_{max}}(\tau)]^{-1}$ is a normalization constant.
-The quantity $\Psi(n;\tau)$ measures the minimal distance (dissimilarity) in logarithmic scale between all the pairs of clusters respectively belonging to level $n+1$ and to level $n$.
-The use of the log scale is motivated by the definition of the entropy $S(\tau) \sim \left<\log \hat \rho(\tau)\right>_{\tau}$ itself: the higher $\Psi(n;\tau)$, the higher the (Laplacian) information gap between the two consecutive branching of indices $n$ and $n+1$.
-It is therefore natural to consider the optimal cut of the dendrogram at the value $n$ maximizing $\Psi(n;\tau)$.
-Indeed, the network partition at $n$ maximizing $\Psi(n;\tau)$ contains the maximal Laplacian information induced by the topology of the network.
-Clearly, in the case of multiple intrinsic scales of the network, $\Psi(n;\tau)$ can present different local maxima.
-All of them indicate significant partitions of the network, the absolute maximum being the one to be compared with other standard community detection algorithms.
+The quantity $\Psi(n;\tau)$ measures the minimal distance (dissimilarity) in logarithmic scale between all the pairs of clusters belonging to level $n+1$ and to level $n$.
+The logarithmic scale is motivated by the definition of the entropy $(S(\tau) \sim \left<\log \hat \rho(\tau)\right>_{\tau})$ itself: the higher $\Psi(n;\tau)$, the higher the (Laplacian) information gap between two consecutive branching indices $n$ and $n+1$.
+It is, therefore, natural to consider the optimal cut of the dendrogram at the value $n$ maximizing $\Psi(n;\tau)$, which contains the maximal Laplacian information induced by the network's topology.
+In the case of multiple intrinsic scales of the network, $\Psi(n;\tau)$ can present different local maxima, reflecting characteristic mesoscopic network regions.

-Once determined how to locate the ``best cut" of the dendrogram at fixed $\tau$, we move to face the problem of comparing dendrograms and relative cuts at different $\tau$'s.